cpatinof/RepData_PeerAssessment1/PA1_template.md

 median_steps <- median(activity_agg$steps, na.rm=T)
 ```

 The mean number of daily steps for this particular individual is 9354 and the median steps is 10395.
+Notice that in the previous aggregation we set the argument `na.rm` equal to `TRUE` in the `sum()` function.
+That decision implies that for the days where all values are missing, the total number of steps is going to be equal to 0.
+In case we did not set that argument to `TRUE`, the default `FALSE` will be used, yielding `NA` as the resulting sum for those cases.
+This situation can be seen in the histogram, where the bar for 0 shows 10 days for which there are all missing values and therefore the total sum of steps is equal to 0.

 ## What is the average daily activity pattern?

-In order to look at the average daily activity patterns, I must first perform some transformations to the original data.
+In order to look at the average daily activity patterns, we must first perform some transformations to the original data.
 In this case, we now want to plot the average number of steps (across all days) for each 5-minute interval.

 ```r